Vasbert Drakes: Domestic career

 Drakes is also one of only six batsmen in the history of first-class cricket to be given out timed out.
 As he wasn't in the country at the time, his flight to South Africa, to attend a match played between Border and Free State, had been delayed by several hours.

 Coaching career

 After his cricketing career, Drakes was appointed coach of United Arab Emirates national cricket team for a three-month period that included the 2008 Asia Cup and 2008 ACC Trophy Elite.
 Then he took over coaching for Barbados cricket team.
 He was also briefly the coach of Queen's Park Cricket Club.

-In April 2015, Drakes was name head coach of West Indies women's cricket team.
+In April 2015, Drakes was named head coach of West Indies women's cricket team.
 He led the West Indies women's cricket team to their first major title by winning the 2016 ICC Women's World Twenty20 in India.

 Personal life

 Drakes's son, Dominic Drakes is also a cricketer who's a left arm seamer.